-Improve seismic imaging with data-driven least-squares migration (LSM)
+Improve seismic imaging with least-squares seismic migration

-Least-squares migration (LSM) is a powerful data-driven approach to seismic imaging, which aims to recover the Earth’s true reflectivity by minimizing the misfit between recorded seismic and forward-modeled data.
+Least-squares wave equation seismic migration (LSM) is a powerful data-driven approach to seismic imaging, which aims to recover the Earth’s true reflectivity by minimizing the misfit between recorded seismic data and forward-modeled data.
 Applicable to all seismic acquisition environments and geometries, including land and ocean bottom, it is particularly valuable to challenging time-lapse 4D seismic projects with highly non-repeatable vintages or weak 4D signals.
 Amplitude distortions caused by absorption can be compensated for by extending the approach to include Q.

-LSM offers many important benefits when compared to conventional migration.
-These include: reduced migration artifacts and swing noise, evenly balanced illumination, improved signal-to-noise ratio, better event continuity, and more interpretable seismic amplitudes.
+LSM offers many important benefits when compared to conventional seismic migration.
+These include: reduced seismic migration artifacts and swing noise, evenly balanced illumination, improved signal-to-noise ratio, better event continuity, and more interpretable seismic amplitudes.
 LSM also proves an ideal partner to full-waveform inversion (FWI) as it can take full advantage of the highly detailed velocity models.